mangobrain/depthbuffer-uk-hugo/content/posts/2023-04-22-memento-potato.md

-something like "for the love of signals"; though I'll also claim any ambiguity - is it "for the signal's love", or "for the love of signs", or "for signs of love", or any of the other countless variations different online translation tools have givem me?
+something like "for the love of signals"; though I'll also claim any ambiguity - is it "for the signal's love", or "for the love of signs", or "for signs of love", or any of the other countless variations different online translation tools have given me?
 Yes.
 That said, I don't know what's more
 cringeworthy: naming an album in a dead classical language I don't know, naming an album something that _I'm not even 100% sure means what I think it means_ and running with it anyway, or the fact that the final linguistic